novalraihanr/dot-challenge-backend-typescript/README.md

 - Choose a project pattern that you often use.
 - Explain why you use that pattern in the github readme.

+### Pattern Project

+The pattern project that I always used is MVC.
+I am familiar with this pattern and always uses it when I create the backend architecture and in my opinion it's a simple and easy to understand project pattern.
+But I am still exploring all of the different pattern project there are.

 <!-- Here's a blank template to get started.
 To avoid retyping too much info, do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`, `project_license` -->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started

 ## Project setup

 ```bash